How to Choose an Executor and Trustee for Your New Jersey Will

 - A professional trustee/executor

-Banks and professional trustees charge fees for their services as trustee with a minimal estate value of not less than around one million dollars ($1,000,000).
+Banks and professional trustees charge fees for their services as a trustee with a minimal estate value of not less than around one million dollars ($1,000,000).

 No matter whom you choose, you want to be sure that you have full confidence in them to do exactly as you want, no matter what other people say.
-There may be heirs who are unhappy with the terms and conditions of the will and will try to sway your representative to do what they want.
+There may be heirs who are unhappy with the will’s terms and conditions and will try to sway your representative to do what they want.
 Knowing that you have a strong, trustworthy individual protecting your wishes may provide you with peace of mind.

 NJ Wills Attorney Serving These New Jersey Counties: